mateusns12/ED7220C_SIMULATOR/README.md

 { ADD,{IDENT,A},{NUM,3}} -> { NUM,48 }
 ````

-## Emmiter
+### Emmiter

-The Emitter receives AST nodes with robot specific commands, and outputs the required ASCII commands to comlete the operation.
+The Emitter receives AST nodes with robot specific commands, and outputs the required ASCII commands to complete the operation.
 It also controls the timming between read/write operations and controls robot moves by looking at its status words.

 As an example, for moving from point P to P1 and back to P, it move to a point and will wait until all motors stopped and check if the encoders are in the final position to issue the next move.